tshepang/blog/content/The Butler (2013).md

 +++

-The most shocking thing about this overrated bore is that it was made by Lee Daniels, the same guy who made [the most impressive movie made in the last few years].
+The most shocking thing about this overrated bore is that it was made by Lee Daniels, the same guy who made the most impressive movie made in the last few years, *Precious* (2009).
 It's fucking weird!
 It's among the most surprising things in all of my experiences watching movies.
 Not even a wonderful actor like Forest Whitaker pulled off a decent performance.
 He's embarrassing even, though not as much as Oprah Winfrey, who was